deepanshut041/Android-Templates/README.md

 This is an Android Studio template for MVVM.It is inspired by [u2020-mvp-android-studio-template](https://github.com/LiveTyping/u2020-mvp-android-studio-template) and follows [Google I/O Android App](https://github.com/google/iosched).

 When I follow the Android sample MVVM, for each module/feature, I need to create an Activity, a Fragment, a ViewModel, Module, Listener.
-Oh, and also the layout file for the activity and fragment. :sad:
+Oh, and also the layout file for the activity and fragment.

 Taking advantage of the template of Android studio, I created a live template for Android studio so that those files can be created automatically as a starting point.
 The main goal of this template is to speed up the development process using android MVVM template.
 This is just a template, so feel free to make changes according to your needs.
 It also shows how to create a set of files using template files in Android Studio.
-This template was successfully tested with Android Studio 3.5. :smile:
+This template was successfully tested with Android Studio 3.5.

 ## Prerequisites